Boba Milk Tea: Nutrition Facts, Benefits, Side Effects, And Preparation Tips

 • Improves Salivary Components

 Drinking bubble tea can help improve the quality of your saliva.
-Chewing on the tapioca pearls has been shown to add more calcium to your saliva.
+One of the benefits of tapioca peals is its high calcium content.
+Chewing on them has been shown to add more calcium to your saliva.
 It also helps decrease the levels of C-reactive proteins indicative of inflammation (4).

 Let’s explore the different names and variations you can possibly find of this pearl-lined beverage.